celo-org/celo-monorepo/packages/sdk/dappkit/README.md

 ## ContractKit example

 Let's make a common use example.
-What about exchanging some cUSD to CELO, and then Lock that CELO to be able to vote a validator group?
+What about exchanging some cUSD to CELO, and then Locking that CELO to be able to vote for a validator group?
 Let's do that

 ([expo base template commit](https://github.com/celo-org/dappkit-base/commit/cf35c82d7650e7b6bc7208ece32440d3a32d9cc5))